 Your debt-to-income ratio is the key factor in deciding what you’re approved for.
 The lower you can get your mortgage payment, the more house you can afford to buy.
 An adjustable-rate mortgage will have an initial term (usually five years) of a very low-interest rate and payment.

 After the initial five year period, the interest rate and payment will increase annually.
 You can always refinance later on before your payment increases.
 This will give you the lowest mortgage payment allowing you to qualify for a more expensive home.

 Some lenders now offer 40-year fixed-rate loans.
 This will give you the lowest payments allowing you to qualify for a more expensive home.
 Again, you can always pay a little extra each month to pay off the mortgage quicker than 40 years.

 5. Add Other Sources of Income

 An obvious way to increase the amount you’re approved for is to include all sources of income.
 If you receive alimony or child support, you may be able to use those payments as income.
-You will need to speak to an experienced loan officer about all of the other sources of income you receive to see if it is eligible to be included.
+You will need to speak to an experienced loan officer about all of the other income sources you receive to see if it is eligible to be included.